 Mia’s Community Art Project is sponsored by The Friends of the Institute; teen programs are generously supported by Best Buy.

-This summer, Mia is excited to exhibit the Institute For Figuring’s worldwide Crochet Coral Reef project as part of the special exhibition “Leonardo da Vinci, the Codex Leicester, and the Creative Mind,” on view June 21–Saturday, November 21, 2015.
+The summer of 2015, Mia exhibited the Institute For Figuring’s worldwide Crochet Coral Reef project as part of the special exhibition “Leonardo da Vinci, the Codex Leicester, and the Creative Mind,” on view June 21–Saturday, November 21, 2015.
 Reflecting on intersections between art and science, this exhibition is anchored by Leonardo’s famous Codex Leicester, the notebook in which the Renaissance master sketched his ideas about water both figuratively and conceptually.

-Organized by Mia and created by the community, the Minneapolis Satellite Reef will be exhibited at the Mississippi Watershed Management Organization Community Facility (MWMO) August 24–November 21.
+Organized by Mia and created by the community, the Minneapolis Satellite Reef was exhibited at the Mississippi Watershed Management Organization Community Facility (MWMO) August 24–November 21, 2015.